yong-nj/contactAdminApp2/README.md

- A single page contact management web application using C#, MVC, Angular.js, Bootstrap, and SQL Server. features incude pagination, calendar, responsive design, data validation, search function and log function.
+ Single page contact management web application using C#, MVC, Angular.js, Bootstrap, and SQL Server.
+ Features incude: pagination, calendar, responsive design, data validation, search function and log function.

  A simple sql database ( including a few stored procedules) is required to run this application. sql script for creating the table is as below: